 It has been suggested that until you find something worth dying for, there might be doubt that you are really alive.
-I don’t think I would go quite that far, but I could not agree more that our goal should never be to just ease into a coffin after a long, calm and safe life, having never really gotten excited about anything and having never stepped out near the edge on something that matters.
+I don’t think I would go quite that far, but I could not agree more that our goal should never be to just ease into a coffin after a long, calm, and safe life, having never really gotten excited about anything and having never stepped out near the edge on something that matters to our hearts.

 The key to engaging Millennials has been said to be finding their passion, a ministry they love in every way.
 That may be true, but it is also true of Gen X and of Boomers as well, although perhaps to a lesser degree.
 Finding anyone’s passion means finding where their heart really is.
 Jesus said it long before I did.
 Matthew 6:21.

 Using the alliterated “time, treasure and talent” statement of all that God has given us, our goal is to find what ministry touches our hearts enough for us to make a meaningful investment.
 An investment of what?
 Of our time through service, our treasure through meaningful and impactful donations, and/or our talents through sharing some of the skills, knowledge, experience and wisdom God has given to each of us.